Create Bubble Chart in Excel with Multiple Series (with Easy Steps)

 Step 5: Add Axis Title to Bubble Chart with Multiple Series in Excel

-Axis Titles in a chart are also important.
+Adding Axis Title in a chart is also important.
 Because Axis Titles link specific data categories to the visual information.
 In this step, we’ll add this title to the chart.

 • Firstly, go to the Chart Design tab.